HL7/ebm/input/pagecontent/index.md

 ### Understanding the Evidence Resource

 The Evidence Resource is the central atomic component for the Evidence-related Resources.
-The Evidence Resource provides a machine-interpretable expression of an evidence concept including the evidence variables (e.g., population, exposures, outcomes, covariates), the statistics, and the certainty of this evidence.
+The Evidence Resource provides a machine-interpretable expression of an evidence concept including the evidence variables (e.g., population, exposures, outcomes, covariates), the statistics (the quantitative results of a study or statistical analysis), and the certainty of this evidence.

-The Evidence Resource enables the expression of the most granular form of scientific evidence, such as the actual quantitative results of a study or statistical analysis.

 Human-readable summaries of the Evidence Resource may be expressed in description, assertion, and note elements.